 A sole proprietorship is the most common business structure and the simplest to form.
 Sole proprietorships are unincorporated businesses.
 Legally speaking, there is no distinction between you and your company.
-The best part is that this status is automatic — if you are the sole owner of a business, you become a sole proprietor simply by conducting business.
+You become a sole proprietor by simply conducting business.

-If you’d like to operate a sole proprietorship using any name other than your given name, you’ll need to acquire a DBA (or “doing business as”) name.
-This will allow you to use an assumed name to enhance the credibility of your business, and provide some privacy protections.
+If you’d like to operate a sole proprietorship using any name other than your given name, you’ll need to get a "doing business as" (DBA) name.
+This will allow you to use an assumed name to enhance the credibility of your business and provide some privacy protections.

 What Is a Single-Member LLC?

-Another option for a one-person business is the single-member limited liability company.
-The main advantage of the LLC is the fact that it provides personal asset protection, which means that creditors cannot pursue your personal money or possessions in a potential lawsuit.
+Another option for a one-person business is the single-member limited liability company (SMLLC).
+The main advantage of the LLC is personal asset protection, which means that creditors can't pursue your personal money or possessions in a potential lawsuit.
 This is possible because, unlike a sole proprietorship, the government views an LLC as a separate entity from its owner.

 For tax purposes, a single-member LLC is essentially the same as a sole proprietorship.
 Although, as a rule, your personal and business assets are kept separate, the IRS allows LLC owners to report business profits and losses on their personal tax return.

 Which Structure Is Best for You?

 Whether a sole proprietorship or an LLC is the right choice for your business depends on whether your business will earn a profit or carry any risk.

 Only very low profit/low risk businesses should be sole proprietorships.